Our estimated processing time for this application is 10 business days. See our timeline spreadsheet for updates.

 - We will decide to issue or refuse to issue the temporary diversion licence.
 If we refuse to issue it, the applicant may reapply without prejudice.
 Decisions on temporary diversion licence applications cannot be appealed.

 - We will email the applicant to notify them of our decision.
-Our decision is accessible for 30 days through the Integrated Application Registry.
+Our decision is accessible through the Integrated Application Registry.
 We will also share our decision on our Publication of Decision page.